 The Dog Brain: CBD as a Neuroprotectant

 The brain is extremely complex.
 Even after centuries of study, there is still a significant amount of information to learn and many scientific discoveries to come.
-According to Surgical Neurology International, “numerous physical, psychological, and emotional benefits have been attributed to marijuana since its first reported use in 2,600 BC in a Chinese pharmacopoeia.
+According to Surgical Neurology International, “numerous physical, psychological, and emotional benefits have been attributed to marijuana since its first reported use in 2,600 BC in a Chinese pharmacopeia.
 The phytocannabinoids, cannabidiol (CBD), and delta-9-tetrahydrocannabinol (Δ9-THC) are the most studied extracts from cannabis sativa subspecies hemp and marijuana.”

-One of the methods scientists study the brain is by introducing it to new materials.
+One of the methods by which scientists study the brain is by introducing it to new materials.
 In this case; cannabis.
 One of the most researched study areas involves how cannabis impacts or affects the brain.
 A recent advance in science indicates CBD could possess neuroprotective properties (the ability to protect the brain in cases of illness and/or injury).

 THC Versus Cannabis

 THC is the most notorious constituent of the cannabis plant due to its psychoactive properties.
 When the cannabis plant is consumed or more specifically, when it is smoked, the THC (tetrahydrocannabinol) moves from the lungs into the bloodstream.
 The blood carries the compound from the lungs to the brain resulting in the ‘high’ sensation.